intel/pepc/docs/pepc-cstates.rst

 Scope
 -----

 This option has core scope.
-Exceptions: module scope on Silvermonts and Airmonts, package scop on Xeon Phi processors.
+Exceptions: module scope on Silvermonts and Airmonts, package scope on Xeon Phi processors.

 ----------------------------------------------------------------------------------------------------